AI startup Eightfold valued at $2.1B in SoftBank-led $220M funding – TechCrunch

 Existing investors General Catalyst, Capital One Ventures, Foundation Capital, IVP and Lightspeed Venture Partners also participated in the new round, which brings the startup’s all-time raise to over $410 million.

 The Mountain View-based startup provides its clients with a talent acquisition platform that helps them identify suitable candidates and import and filter thousands of resumes.
-One of Eightfold AI’s missions is to help companies reduce biases in their hirings, so it masks candidates’ personal information during evaluation.
+One of Eightfold AI’s missions is to help companies reduce biases in their hirings.

-“Instead of searching for a job, a candidate can upload their resume and the system will tell the most relevant job for that candidate in real-time,” explained Garg.
+“Instead of searching for a job, a candidate can upload their resume and the system will tell the most relevant job for that candidate in real time,” explained Garg.
 “What this does is, it reduces the drop-off rate.
 And our clients see more applications — and field more diverse applications.”

 The startup, which has amassed clients in over 100 countries and offers its platform in over a dozen languages, also enables employers to deploy the Eightfold platform internally and help employees discover promotions and new role opportunities within their organizations.